stilldavid/userland-book/literary_environment/index.md

 I've chosen writing as a point of departure because, aside from web development, it's what I use a computer for most.
-I want to shine a light on the humane potential of ideas that are usually understood as weird, esoteric nerd trivia.
+I want to shine a light on the humane potential of ideas that are usually understood as esoteric nerd trivia.
 Computers have utterly transformed the practice of writing within the space of my lifetime, but it seems to me that writers as a class miss out on many of the software tools and patterns taken as a given in more "technical" fields.
 Which is to say that even if you're not a writer by habit or trade, there might still be something here for you.